-My next question and preamble: If there was further training or if home care service can be expanded, we will see more elders being taken care of at home as well as for those others in need.
+I have another question, but I would like to say that if there was further training or if home care service could be expanded in the communities, we would see more elders being taken care of at home as well as for those others in need.

-(interpretation ends) Currently, the home care nurse works 9:00 to 5:00 with their staff.
+(interpretation ends) Currently, the home care nurse works 9 to 5 with their staff.
 Having more locally trained staff would allow for this service to be available at different hours around the clock.